jting64/Fundamentals-of-Python/chapter1.md

 ex. `"""this is a comment"""`
 3. Multi-line comment: add `"""` at the start and end of your code.

+        """
+        this is a comment
+        this is a comment too
+        this is also a comment
+        """

 `@instructions`
 - comment out the code with any way you like.